 Deonar – A bustling port city and the refit and repair station for the three Imperial fleets.
 The maritime tradition of Deonar has led its culture to be both a powerful ally or foe at various points in human history.

 Asphodel – This is a small archipelago in the eastern mouth of the Moon River.
 Asphodel is the site of the infamous political prisoner camps that the Hegemony maintains, both with internal dissidents, heretics, and nonhuman war prisoners kept in destitute conditions as their labor supports the war machine.

 Mundi – A bustling metropolis without compare at the center of the world.
 Mundi is the convergence of the six major regions of Dema, and a hub for adventurers, merchants, warriors, and the other movers and shakers of society.
 Its government had a strong independent streak until being subsumed by the Solar Hegemony in the Uprising Era.
 It would eventually be the seat of the Hominid Dominion.

 The Gilded States

-The Auric – With golden shores and cloud-capped towers, the slave trading hatinate of the rich reigns supreme over all the Featherfolk power and money can influence.
+The Auric – With golden shores and cloud-capped towers, the slave trading hatinate of the rich reigns supreme over all of the Featherfolk power and money can influence.
 Famous for its mercenary companies, exotic exports, and fierce rivalry with their trading partners in Hollowfalls and the Solar Hegemony.
 It was most infamously ruled by His Vastness, Sultan Filo’ Ya.